quii/learn-go-with-tests/mocking.md

 }
 ```

-With this change all of the test should be passing again.
+With this change all of the tests should be passing again and you might wonder why all the hassle as the main program didn't change at all.
+Hopefully it becomes clear after the following section.

 ### Cleanup and refactor